-• The Board of Directors, subject to the unanimous opinion of the Appointments and Corporate Governance Committee, and the Board of Statutory Auditors have ascertained that the members of the corporate bodies elected by the 2023 General Meeting, namely the director Stefano Marsaglia and the standing and alternate members of the Board of Statutory Auditors, meet the requirements and comply with the criteria laid down by the laws and regulations in force, the Articles of Association and the Corporate Governance Code, as implemented by Generali's internal regulations.
-In this respect, the Board, following the unanimous opinion of the Appointments and Corporate Governance Committee, checked, in particular, that the independence requirement of the Corporate Governance Code also applies to the Chair of the Board of Statutory Auditors.

-- A 2022 per-share dividend of € 1.16 was paid out. - The BoD approved the Interim Financial Information at 31 March 2023.
+- The Board of Directors, subject to the unanimous opinion of the Appointments and Corporate Governance Committee, and the Board of Statutory Auditors have ascertained that the members of the corporate bodies elected by the 2023 General Meeting, namely the director Stefano Marsaglia and the standing and alternate members of the Board of Statutory Auditors, meet the requirements and comply with the criteria laid down by the laws and regulations in force, the Articles of Association and the Corporate Governance Code, as implemented by Generali's internal regulations.
+In this respect, the Board, following the unanimous opinion of the Appointments and Corporate Governance Code also applies to the Chair of the Board of Statutory Auditors. - A 2022 per-share dividend of € 1.16 was paid out. - The BoD approved the Interim Financial Information at 31 March 2023.